 The Perception of How Women Deal With Pain

 Women are biological powerhouses.
 We menstruate each month, carry and birth children – pushing another human being out of our bodies.
-Even so, we are not seen as such by the medical profession.
+Not that the medical system cares, really.
 Stereotypically, women are seen as the weaker of the sexes, more susceptible to pain, and more likely to see the doctor for more trivial symptoms.
 Interestingly though, none of this is supported by any actual evidence.
 Every study that has been conducted in line with the above attitudes has highlighted that there is no truth to those claims, at least not scientifically.
-Bearing that in mind, how have we got here?
+Bearing that in mind, how did we get here?
 Where have these ideas come from?
 Society.

-Let’s look at this through a historical and intersectional lens – generally the mainstream ways of thinking are centered around whiteness and patriarchy.
+Let’s look at this through a historical and intersectional lens – generally, the mainstream ways of thinking are centred around whiteness and patriarchy.
 White men, especially, are portrayed as brave, strong and true; whilst brown and black men are marketed as dangerous, sexually aggressive and a threat to both white virility and the established status quo.
-White women, offered as a picture of innocence, chastity and helplessness; brown and black women are either subservient/angry (the tropes differ across these groups of women), over-sexual and animalistic.
+White women offer a picture of innocence, chastity and helplessness; brown and black women are either subservient/angry (the tropes differ across these groups of women), over-sexual and animalistic.
 Is it any wonder why women are ignored or mistreated within healthcare given the narratives that are pushed upon us in society?
 It’s interesting to note that there is also a medical disparity among women, as women of colour do not receive the same treatment afforded to their white counterparts (we will get to that issue later – watch this space).

 Medically, studies have concluded that women deal with more pain, and experience it more often across our lifetimes.
 This information is actually 14 years old, and a credit to the University of Bath – but I have to ask how widely held this knowledge actually is.
 If we know that women are in more chronic pain, more often, and feel that pain more intensely… why is this pain still not believed or held in high regard by the medical professionals that treat us?